Welcome to Paperwall!

 Add the code into a top-level html page where your posts can be found.

-Let’s break that down:
+}Let’s break that down:

-- this is an important security measure.
-It verifies that the paperwall code has not been modified in any way as it’s injected onto your site.
-You won’t have to change it, even when PaperWall updates.crossorigin
+integrity- this is an important security measure.
+It verifies that the Paperwall code has not been modified in any way as it’s injected onto your site.
+You won’t have to change it, even when Paperwall updates.crossorigin- indicates Paperwall is loaded from an site different from the one it’s hosted on.

-When everything is ready, click Verify - this will open a page to your site with a special parameter, which PaperWall will then listen for.
+When everything is ready, click Verify - this will open a page to your site with a special parameter, which Paperwall will then listen for.

 Quick and easy dashboard to manage site settings and available articles.